2MASS J0441+2301: Planetary system

 The primary is orbited by a companion about 5–10 times the mass of Jupiter.
 The mass of the primary brown dwarf is roughly 20 times the mass of Jupiter and its age is roughly one million years.
 It is not clear whether this companion object is a sub-brown dwarf or a planet.
-The companion is very large with respect to its parent and must have formed within 1 million years or so.
-This seems to be too big and too fast to form like a regular planet from a disk around the central object.
+The companion is very large with respect to its parent and must have formed within 1 million years or so, apparently too big and too fast to form like a regular planet from a disk around the central object.
 It also fails the mass ratio criterion of the IAU definition of an exoplanet; the mass ratio with the primary is closer than 1/25.
-It is still considered a planet by the NASA Exoplanet Archive and Extrasolar Planets Encyclopaedia though.
+Nevertheless, it is still considered a planet by the NASA Exoplanet Archive and Extrasolar Planets Encyclopaedia.